-Interim positions are an excellent way for employees to challenge themselves in new roles as well as an ideal solution for companies looking to bring in some immediate expertise and resources.
-Permanent positions are not always ideal when a situation is fluid or when it’s difficult to put a fixed timeline on a project, so something more flexible is needed.
+Interim and contract positions are an excellent way for employees to challenge themselves in new roles, as well as an ideal solution for companies looking to bring in some immediate expertise and resources.
+When a situation is fluid or it's difficult to put a fixed timeline on a project and permanent positions don't suit, something more flexible may be more befitting.

 Interim positions can represent a valuable way for both enthusiastic young upstarts and professional veterans to advance in their career, whether it’s picking up some valuable experience at a top company or proving your well-honed credentials by stepping in to save a company.

 Gain Crucial Career Experience

 Experience is an invaluable quality to possess in any career path, and the best way to accumulate it is undoubtedly by putting yourself out there and working in a professional environment.
 For all the credentials and qualifications an applicant might possess, often it is the proven work experience that counts, as it shows that you can perform when it really matters.

 Adapting to new situations is a skill that is relevant to almost any career as you simply never know what challenges are going to come your way.
 By putting yourself into a fresh environment and a new company, you are showing any future employers that you can hit the ground running and immediately perform in unfamiliar situations.
 You will not only be showing this quality on your CV but gradually become a more accomplished, versatile and capable professional yourself by jumping into new situations.

 Having contacts in your industry and forming professional networks is a key asset to have and it helps a lot when you are in leadership positions.
 Working in different companies in interim positions allows you to meet important people in your field.
 This is important not only for forming professional contacts, but it can also be a priceless learning experience to see how the very best perform.